Corey255A1/WunderVisionBlogHugo/content/posts/2023-11-03-TimeKeeper/index.md

 ```

 ## Separation of Concerns
-Because I didn't have an understanding of binding, or the concept of Model and View, I had a lot of business logic in the MainWindow.xaml.cs and other code behind areas.
-During the refactoring I split out as much as I could easily into a TimeCardController.cs.
+In 2018, because I didn't have an understanding of binding, or the concept of Model and View, I had a lot of business logic in the MainWindow.xaml.cs and other code behind areas.
+During the 2023 refactoring I split out as much as I could easily into a TimeCardController.cs.
 ***
 **2018 - MainWindow.xaml.cs**
 ```C#